hermnchn/blog/README.md

 - 💞️ I’m looking to collaborate on web app to mobile app transition.
 - 📫 How to reach me either on Linkedin or Twitter.

 Status: Currently, seems like I learning new thing or at least gaining a better understanding working thru the AI api project.
 Might go back to the other react project I did and see if I gain some more insights.
 Meanwhile, I realize working on smaller to medium size projects keep my motivation going strong.
 Starting to recovery.
 Hopefully back to coding soon.
-Finally starting to feel better again.
+Another day with slightly better improvements.

 Project: AI api is taking more time to organize and setup again.